-When CMI has cause to believe that an event has occurred, or is likely to occur, which could have an Adverse Effect it has obligation to promptly notify the regulator(s) where it has cause to believe that there has been an incident of malpractice or maladministration, which could either invalidate the award of a qualification which it makes available, or could affect another awarding organisation.
+CMI needs to establish if an event has occurred, or is likely to occur, which has/could have an Adverse Effect.
+If so, CMI has an obligation to promptly notify the Regulator(s) that it has cause to believe that there has been an incident of malpractice or maladministration which could either invalidate the award of a qualification which it makes available or could affect another awarding organisation.